 for the Technology Industry

-From its creation Belgorail has sought to meet the requirements imposed on rail system certification and inspection bodies at both national and international level.
+From its creation, Certifer Belgorail has sought to meet the requirements imposed on rail system certification and inspection bodies at both national and international level.
 These requirements are those applicable to notified bodies, approved bodies operating in a national framework and product inspection and certification bodies.

-Belgorail’s accreditation has been granted by BELAC, an accreditation organisation operating under the responsibility of the Belgian State.
+Belgorail’s accreditation has been granted by BELAC, the accreditation organisation operating under the responsibility of the Belgian State.

-This accreditation, registered and described under reference 335-PROD, was accorded following several audits and in-depth analysis of the company’s modus operandi.
+These accreditations, registered and described under reference 335-PROD and 335-INSP, were accorded following several audits and in-depth analysis of the company’s modus operandi.

-From its creation Belgorail has progressively extended its activities to become:
+From its creation, Certifer Belgorail has progressively extended its activities to become:

-- an officially recognised body for verification of compliance with Notified National Technical Rules in Algeria, Belgium, France and Luxembourg (in European terminology a “Designated Body”)
+- an officially recognised body for verification of compliance with Notified National Technical Rules in Belgium, France, Luxembourg, Spain and the Netherlands (in European terminology a “Designated Body”/DeBo)